 - Share videos of themselves during shared reading of familiar texts with families/caregivers.

-- Share simple "how to" videos with families/caregivers in which they model the strategies of shared reading.
+Share simple "how to" videos with families/caregivers in which they demonstrate the strategies of shared reading.
 See this brief Shared Reading Demo for Parents video of Audrey McBride, an SXI teacher at Bay-Arenac ISD explaining shared reading for families and caregivers.

 When selecting texts for shared reading consider:

-- Length and language level of the text
+- Length and language complexity of the text

 The following resources may assist in the creation of a diverse collection of texts, genres and interests:

-Tar Heel Shared Reader offers supporting research, professional training modules, access to a variety of free, easy-to-read, accessible books on a variety of topics with suggested comments, and planning materials.
+Tar Heel Shared Reader offers supporting research, professional training modules, planning materials, and access to free, accessible books on a variety of topics with suggested comments.
 Project-Core also offers a module on Shared Reading.
 If you would like to learn more about using CAR during shared reading, check out the Follow the CAR module from Tar Heel Shared Reader.